xl4-shiro/excelfore-gptp/README.md

 + Implementation of 802.1AS (including 802.1AS-REV part)
 + Endpoint mode / Bridge mode
 + Single domain mode / Multiple domains mode
++ The source code is available at git@github.com:xl4-shiro/excelfore-gptp.git.<br/>
+  The build instruction below is to work on this opensource codes.

 ## Prerequisites
 + C99 standard level library functions and C compiler functions must be supported to